Level 3 History: Russia - the Rise, Fall and Renewal of a Superpower.*

 Teacher in Charge:

 In Level 3 History students will learn from the past in order to better understand the present and future.
 This full year course focuses on the long history of oppressive rulers in Russian history: from crazy tsars to murderous Stalin and the aggressive actions of present-day President Putin.
-NZ in the 19th Century provides a context for the internals.
+The colonisation of NZ in the 19th Century provides a context for the internals.

 In this course you will need to: